ezored/ezored/files/docs/default/docs/libraries.md

 # Libraries

-Ezored can use any C/C++ library.
+Ezored can use any C++ library.
 Today the dependency manager used is [Conan](https://conan.io/).
 With Conan you can add any library that fit your needs.

 Conan main recipe list is hosted on Github: